puppetlabs/ezbake/README.md

 {:plugins [[puppetlabs/lein-ezbake "0.1.0"]]}
 ```

-Before you can get started using it, however, there is some additional
+Before you can get started using it, however, there may be some additional
 configuration necessary.

 ### Configuring

 ```clojure
 {:lein-ezbake {

   ; Configures how lein-ezbake manages resources.
 "Resources" primarily refers ; to the templates ezbake uses to build packages.
   :resources {

     ; The resources type indicates where lein-ezbake gets resources from.
     ; Currently only resources stored in the lein-ezbake jar can be used.
 Future ; versions of lein-ezbake may support pulling these resources instead from a